Kind (type theory)

-In the area of mathematical logic and computer science known as type theory, a kind is the type of a type constructor or, less commonly, the type of a higher-order type operator.
-A kind system is essentially a simply typed lambda calculus "one level up", endowed with a primitive type, denoted $*$ and called "type", which is the kind of any data type which does not need any type parameters.
+In the area of mathematical logic and computer science known as type theory, a kind is the type of a type constructor or, less commonly, the type of a higher-order type operator (type constructor).
+A kind system is essentially a simply typed lambda calculus "one level up", endowed with a primitive type, usually denoted $*$ and called "type", which is the kind of any data type that does not need any type parameters.